 The SPADIS project has been designed to build capacity within Sciensano in the field of surveillance of social participation of people living with chronic conditions.
 The project enriches existing databases with additional information at the individual level, concerning the socioeconomic status and self-reported outcomes and experience.
 The 3 main objectives of SPADIS are:

-- to measure the association between disability and social participation
+- to determine the link between functionality and social participation

-- to develop and implement tool(s) for the e-collection of patient-reported outcomes and experience
+- to develop and implement tool(s) for the e-collection of patient-reported outcomes, experience and information

 Sciensano will then become a key player at national level in understanding the determinants of the “Health & Work” relationship, but also a major partner for international collaborations.